The Heart Stone invites us to fully listen and to communicate from heart to heart.

 Or you could let people decorate their own stone together, sing a song, put it in the full moon to charge up….
 What ever you feel sits well with you and your values and what is important for you and the people you want to connect with.
 Or maybe where you live a stone is not the best object, use your imagination.

 Or you can support us by exchanging £’s for one of our Rocks that are already sacred and are called Lewis.

 These rocks are just perfect to facilitate communication and listening in a Permanent Culture, by grounding the participants of the conversation in the ancient perspective of time.
 Much like the stars make us feel small:

 A rock from our beach that already have had these super powers instilled in them by the power of Rubha Phoil and the loving intend of our hearts.
 These stones once were part of the Rock Rubha Phoil.
 1 billion years old!
 Older than life on our planet!
 They were formed under intense pressure and heat deep under the earth’s crust for a very very long time.
 The heat and pressure deep down was an energy so intense that the rock has completely crystallized.
 Some cracks in some stones have been filled in with Quartz.
 A mineral that is said to aid meditation, awareness and concentration.

-This rock has traveled all over the planet, even spend some time in the tropics being a desert.
+This rock has travelled all over the planet, even spend some time in the tropics being a desert.
 Glaciers during the ice ages, then scraped the younger rock that was on top away and exposed these rocks to further massive and relentless forces of erosion and growth.
 Earthquakes, volcanic eruptions, frost, acid rain, ages and ages of being tumbled by the waves into the perfect shape they are now.

 They have then been found and seen for the beauty they are.
 Gathered and loved by us.